patric-boehner/Blank-Genesis-Child-Theme/README.md

 All website functions that should be independent of the theme  should be laced in the theme's accompanying Core Functionality Plugin.
 Most often this includes custom post types, custom taxonomies, custom widgets, and custom meta boxes.

 ## File Organization

 ### Sass Organization

-I'm still breaking up the default genesis child theme style sheet.
-Those core elements can be found within the `_partials` folder.
+The core elements of the stylehseet can be found within the `_partials` folder.
 These partial files get pulled into the style sheets at the base of the `src-sass` folder.

 ```
 assets/src-sass